 – Wyoming Articles of Continuance along with Signed Registered Agent Consent Form

 – Certified Copy of Your Formation Document From Your Home State

 – Unfiled Copy of Articles of Dissolution From Your Home State

 - Get Continuance Approval in Wyoming: Once you are certain that your paperwork has been approved by the Wyoming Secretary of State, you can then, file your dissolution documents.
-In a worst-case scenario, your company could be dissolved in both your home state as well as in Wyoming; in case if your filing in Wyoming is rejected, your company would no longer exist anywhere.
-Hence, it is recommended to get the approval from Wyoming initially.
+In a worst-case scenario, your company could be dissolved in both your home state as well as in Wyoming; in case your filing in Wyoming is rejected, your company would no longer exist anywhere.
+Hence, it is recommended that you get the approval from Wyoming initially.

 Why move out of Nevada?

 It is much cheaper in the first year to move your corporation or LLC from Nevada to Wyoming.
 Yes, it’s true!
 Also, after the first year, you save at least $300 every year by simply moving your company to Wyoming.
 Wyoming is very pro-business and has not raised its fees like Nevada, and other states to cover budget deficits.
 You have to file a tax return with Nevada, even if you are under the gross receipts tax limit.
 This is going to provide Nevada with inside information about your company.
 Wyoming does not ask for this information.
 Your minimum State fee to Nevada for a corporation will be at least $650.
 If you move to a Wyoming corporation, in most cases this fee would be $50.
 You are required to list owners with Nevada.
 Wyoming does not ask you to do this.

 How to Move Your Company from Nevada to Wyoming

 To dissolve your company in Nevada, you must file dissolution documents with the Secretary of State.
 The documents you will file depend on whether or not you’ve begun any business in the state.

 LLC: Articles of Dissolution before Commencement of Business